brutuscat/medusa-crawler/README.md

  - Records response time for each page
  - CLI program can list all pages in a domain, calculate page depths, and more
  - Obey robots.txt
- - In-memory or persistent storage of pages during crawl, using TokyoCabinet, SQLite3, MongoDB, or Redis
+ - In-memory or persistent storage of pages during crawl Redis
  - Inherits OpenURI behavior (redirects, automatic charset and encoding detection, proxy configuration options).

 ## Examples